esmini/esmini/EnvironmentSimulator/Applications/replayer/readme.txt

       Hide trajectories from start (toggle with key 'n') --no_ghost
       Remove ghost entities
-  --quit_at_end
+  --no_ghost_model
+      Remove only ghost model, show trajectory (toggle with key 'g') --quit_at_end
       Quit application when reaching end of scenario --remove_object <id>